Our mood & sleep

 How we spend our waking hours at night is also crucial.
 If it is difficult to fall asleep again, the famous merry-go-round of thoughts often begins or we put ourselves under pressure, which increases the stress level again and also prevents a peaceful sleep.

 Too much sleep

 But too much sleep can also damage our mood and even worsen depressive moods.
 Because in addition to sufficient deep sleep, dream sleep (REM sleep), in which our brain is particularly active, is an important basis for healthy brain function and a stable psyche.
-Studies even show that people who suffer from insomnia have a fivefold higher risk of developing depression.
+Studies even show that people who suffer from insomnia are five times more likely to develop depression.

 Good sleep = good mood?
-Sufficient and, above all, undisturbed sleep is definitely a decisive factor in how we feel during the day.
+Sufficient and above all undisturbed sleep is definitely involved in how we feel during the day.
 With a healthy night's sleep, sufficient daylight, exercise in the fresh air and positive experiences during the day, you can also support the release of endorphins and help you fall asleep in the evening.
 And your daily diet and vitamin supply can also help you to keep your hormone balance in balance, sleep better and thus keep you in a good mood.
-In this way you can fall asleep relaxed in the evening and start the day balanced, optimistic and in a good mood.
+So you can sleep relaxed in the evening and start the day balanced, optimistic and in a good mood.

-You can find out how to start the day more motivated with the perfect morning routine in this article.
+In this article you will find out how you can start the day more motivated with the perfect morning routine.

 Our mood is determined by positive or negative emotional reactions in the brain